Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Preliminaries

 \subsection{Notation}

-We consider the multi-coil accelerated MR acquisition setup, where the observed k-space samples are acquired across multiple receiver coils.
+We consider the multi-coil accelerated MRI acquisition setup, where the observed k-space samples are acquired across multiple receiver coils.
 The forward model for this problem can be formulated as follows:

-where $y$ is the set of observed, complex-valued measurements in k-space for all coils, $x^*$ is the true image we would like to reconstruct, $S$ is the set of sensitivity maps associated with each receiver coil, $F$ is the Fourier transform matrix, and $\Omega$ is the k-space undersampling mask. $\epsilon$ is the \textit{masked} additive complex Gaussian noise resulting from thermal noise \cite{macovski1996noise}. $\epsilon$ is the same dimension as $y$.
+where $y$ is the set of observed, complex-valued measurements in k-space for all coils, $x^*$ is the true image we would like to reconstruct, $S$ is the set of sensitivity maps associated with each receiver coil, $F$ is the Fourier transform matrix, and $\Omega$ is the k-space undersampling mask. \RV{$\tilde{\epsilon}$} is the masked additive complex Gaussian noise resulting from thermal noise \cite{macovski1996noise}. $\tilde{\epsilon}$ is the same dimension as $y$.